pgum/pgum.github.io/_posts/2020-03-01-vision-of-goal.md

 ---
 layout: post
 title: Teams vision of goal
-subtitle: This is where I will tell my friends way too much about me
+subtitle: Defining common goal, and steps to achieve it
 date: 2020-03-01
-category: scenarios
+category: scenario
-tags: [retro, team building]
+tags: []
+readmore:
+scenario:
+  audience: Team
   duration: 60
-outcome: improvement actions
+  outcome:
+    - Team defines goal state
+    - Team identifies key components of goal state
+    - Team asserts current state
+    - Team defines action items leading to the goal
 ---

-## Goals
-* Team identifies "ideal" vision
-* Team asserts current state
-* Team defines steps toward "ideal" state
+In this scenario we try to define a common goal for the team, and steps to achieve it.
+It's a good idea to do this exercise at the beginning of a new project, or when team is formed.
+It's also a good idea to repeat it from time to time, to check if team is still on track with established goals.
+By identyfing key components of goal state, team naturally gravitates towards discussion about current state, and what can be done to improve it, which is the point of this exercise.

-## Time and place
+### Time and place
 * Around 1 hour long
 * Room to sit in circle

-## Participants
+### Participants
 * Group of interest
 * Moderator

-## Prerequisites
+### Prerequisites
 * Team members have defined team goals
 * Team members understand requirements for empirical process

-## Room and items needed
+### Room and items needed
 * Room with U-shaped or round table
 * Flipchart & markers
 * Post-its & pens

 ## Scenario description

-![visualization of ideal state][capturing-the-sun]

 ### 5 mins - Set the stage - Explain meeting goals to the Team
   - Let's hold on for a second and think about how our would would look like in its ideal state.